-The OECD Guidelines for Multinational Enterprises consist of recommendations from the governments of the 35 OECD members and a dozen other states (Argentina, Brazil, Colombia, Costa Rica, Egypt, Jordan, Kazakhstan, Lithuania, Morocco, Peru, Romania, Tunisia and Ukraine as of July 2017) to companies operating from their sovereign territory.
+The OECD Guidelines for Multinational Enterprises consist of recommendations from the governments of the 38 OECD members and a dozen other states (Argentina, Brazil, Costa Rica, Croatia, Egypt, Jordan, Kazakhstan, Morocco, Peru, Romania, Tunisia and Ukraine) to companies operating from their sovereign territory.
 An updated version of the OECD Guidelines was accepted by the OECD Ministerial Conference on 25 May 2011.
 The OECD Guidelines give a comprehensive list of topics that describe responsible business conduct (corporate social responsibility) and are applicable to multinationals from the signatory states wherever they are operating.
 The Guidelines are an important tool in shaping globalisation.

 The OECD Guidelines are the oldest comprehensive code of conduct that provides businesses with a framework for corporate social responsibility (CSR).
 They were negotiated multilaterally and adopted in 1976.
 Their stated aim was to guarantee the harmonisation of multinationals' activities with public policies, strengthen the basis of trust between companies and their host country, improve the climate for foreign investments and boost the contribution of multinational enterprises to sustainable development.
 The principles are voluntary and not of a binding nature.
 Member states, however, have undertaken to set up a National Contact Point (NCP) to which any non-compliance with the Guidelines can be reported.
 The NCPs will then proceed with informal arbitration proceedings.